Franciscus Patricius: Origin and name

 According to Francesco, his family was originally based in Bosnia and, according to their coat of arms, was of royal descent.
-As a result of the Turkish conquest of her homeland, she emigrated, and so an ancestor named Stefanello came to Cres.
-This happened, if the communication is correct, in the second half of the 15th century.
+Allegedly, in the fifteenth century, an ancestor of Patricius named Stefanello came to Cres as a result of the Turkish conquest of her homeland.
 In his book, Paralleli militari, he said he descended from the Patrizi family from Siena.